gshipley/summitlab14/Chapters/08-Managing_districts.md

 	 "available_uids"=>"<6000 uids hidden>",
 	 "available_capacity"=>6000}

 If you are familiar with JSON, you will understand the format of this output.
-What actually happened is a new document was created in the MongoDB database that we installed in while using the *oo-install* tool.
-To view this document inside of the database, execute the following:
+What actually happened is a new document was created in the MongoDB database that we installed using the *openshift.sh* installation script.
+To view this document inside of the database, execute the following command on the broker host:

 	# mongo localhost/openshift_broker -u openshift -p mongopass

-**Note:** The default mongodb username and password in specified in the */etc/openshift/broker.conf* file.
+**Note:** The default mongodb username and password can be found in the */etc/openshift/broker.conf* file.

 This will drop you into the mongo shell where you can perform commands against the database.
-The first thing we need to do is list all of the available collections in the *openshift_broker* database, you can issue the following command:
+The first thing we need to do is list all of the available collections in the *openshift_broker* database.
+To do so, you can issue the following command:

 	> db.getCollectionNames()